apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 The bundle exposes an abstract `OAuthEnabledSlingServlet` that contains the boilerplate code needed to obtain a valid OAuth 2 access token.

-- an `OidcClient` service that communicates with the remote Open ID connect provider
-- a `TokenStore` service that allows storage and retrieval of persisted tokens.

 Basic usage is as follows